curl/everything-curl/usingcurl-tls.md

 Using the verbose option, `-v`, you can get information about which cipher and TLS version are negotiated.
-By using the `--ciphers` option, you can change what cipher to prefer in the negotiation, but mind you, this is a power feature that takes knowledge to know how to use in ways that don't just make things worse.
+By using the `--ciphers` option, you can change what cipher to prefer in the negotiation, but mind you, this is a power feature that takes knowledge to know how to use in ways that do not just make things worse.

 ## Enable TLS